iisc-seal/droidracer/readme-droidRacer.txt

    server with which the emulator communicates after each testing run.
 The server performs initializations for each run as specified in abc.sh

-   * Inside this project you will find a few script files.
+   * Inside this project you will find a few script files and src/ABCServer.java .
    In each of these files change the paths leading to android tools or DroidRacer files, with the path on your machine.
 Pay care when doing this because not changing path for some may not lead to tool crash but may not do anything